dessalines/flowchat/README.md

 # TODO

 - Top nav with bell alerts for if someone replied directly to your comment, clicking goes to that discussion comment parent.
-- Search bar, search for (public) discussions, or tags
 - Publish markdown-edit as library, [example](http://blog.angular-university.io/how-to-create-an-angular-2-library-and-how-to-consume-it-jspm-vs-webpack/).
 - Figure out how to get thumbnails from links.... might be tough for non-imgur-like things.
   - Get working for imgur first.